-The Council will develop a new segregated active travel corridor within East Lothian and will work in partnership with local communities, public, developers and the private sector to secure funding mechanisms.
-Relevant development proposals will be required to provide or contribute to the provision of the Segregated Active Travel Corridor for East Lothian as set out in the Developer Contributions Framework Supplementary Guidance in accordance with Policy T32.
-An indicative route is illustrated on the Proposals Map.
-A finalised route will be confirmed subject to HRA.
+The Council will develop a new segregated active travel corridor within East Lothian and will work in partnership with local communities, public and the private sector to source appropriate funding mechanisms.
+The route and land for this is safeguard as illustrated on the Proposals Map.

-Policy T4: Active Travel Routes and Core Paths as part of the Green Network Strategy
+Policy T4: Active Travel Routes, Core Paths and Green Network Strategy